 I would say that the fit of these shoes is true to size.
 It does feature a full-length Zoom Air unit in the bottom of the shoe.

 This is a great all-around sneaker.
-It’s extremely versatile and something that you can wear for running short and long distances and also something that you can go to the grocery store in on a busy or slow day.
+It’s extremely versatile and something that you can wear for running short and long distances.
+It’s also a shoe that you can stand all day in or go to the grocery store or.

 You can also work out in the Pegasus just because it has pretty good stability in the shoe, which is another reason why this is a pro.